What is Om Namo Narayanaya?

 Mantras themselves are sounds and vibrations that invoke spiritual healing powers, release divine cosmic energy and elevate the self into a higher state of consciousness.
 Mantras in Sanskrit are particularly potent because the phonetics and sound patterns of this ancient language encompass mystical energies that directly correspond to the nadis, or subtle nerve channels of a person’s astral body.

-Om Namo Narayanaya is an eight-syllable Sanskrit Vishnu mantra.
-It is well known within the yoga community as a mantra of peace.
+Om Namo Narayanaya is an eight-syllable Sanskrit Vishnu mantra that is well known within the yoga community as a mantra of peace.

 The Meaning of Om Namo Narayanaya

-Narayana is God in His infinite form and is another name for Lord Vishnu, the preserver and protector of the universe in Hinduism.
+Narayana is God in infinite form and is another name for Lord Vishnu, the Hindu preserver and protector of the universe in Hinduism, Buddhism and Sikhism.
 Om Namo Narayanaya thus pays tribute to Vishnu.